Edwards-Paul/Python-HG-Modes/README.md

 User defines an XY plane object for calculations (i.e., x/y min/max, x/y step size) or uses PauLisa.defaultPlane.

-User defines HG modes using nonzero coefficients(c) and HG modes(n,m) as (n,m,c) which are passed to Calculate(...) from PauLisa.py for in-plane phase and amplitude/intensity calculations.
-Alternatively, Amplitude(...) and Phase(...) compute respective values from x-y-z coordinates.
+User defines HG modes using nonzero coefficients(c) and HG modes(n,m) as (n,m,c) which are passed to *Calculate* from PauLisa.py for in-plane phase and amplitude/intensity calculations.
+Alternatively, *Amplitude* and *Phase* compute respective values from x-y-z coordinates.

 ## Function Usage: